opentelemetry plugin

 }

-Here is a simple example of RPC and Channel communication based on the local backend with metrics tracking enabled, setting rpc_time_cost_histogram_boundaries to define the boundary value list for the histogram used when reporting RPC call times, in microseconds (us):
+Below is a simple example of RPC and Channel communication based on the local backend with metrics tracking, setting rpc_time_cost_histogram_boundaries, the boundary value list of histogram used for reporting RPC call time, unit is us:

 aimrt: